Jump to accessibility statement Skip to content

 Priority will be given to applicants who meet the most University of Sunderland Widening Participation Criteria and live in the North East of England:

-• Students from Gypsy, Traveller, Roma, Showman and Boater communities
+• Gypsy, Traveller, Roma, Showman and Boater.

 • Refugees

-• Some black, Asian and minority ethnic students
+• Black, Asian and minority ethnic students

 Please note the University’s decision to allocate a place is final.
+If you are unsure if you meet the following criteria, please contact First Choice.

 Academic requirements